 - You have received 24 monthly payments of Social Security Disability Insurance or Railroad Board benefits.

 If you are receiving Social Security benefits before you turn 65, you may be automatically enrolled in Original Medicare.
 If not, you have to apply.
-Your first chance to sign up is during your Initial Enrollment Period, which starts three months before the month of your 65th birthday and ends three months after you turn 65.
+Your first chance to sign up is during your Initial Enrollment Period, which starts three months before the month you turn 65, and ends three months after your birthday month.

 Your income isn’t a factor in your ability to sign up for Medicare plans in West Virginia (it’s a different story with Medicaid).